isharik/Pharos-Octobot/README.md

 2- A visual interactive diagram in Streamlit showing the full Pharos ecosystem like L1-Core, SPNs, Native Restaking, RWA layer, DeFi protocols with clickable nodes that trigger OctoBot questions about each component.
 Turns OctoBot from a text chatbot into a visual knowledge explorer.
 It is the kind of thing that gets screenshots shared on X and noticed by the Pharos team.
 Planning to Develop if selected for Phase 2

+---

+## License

+MIT — free to use, fork, and build upon.

 <div align="center">
 Built with 🐙 for the Pharos community<br>